Tech Shares Push U.S. Stocks to New Records

 Rallying semiconductor stocks have boosted the broader technology sector at the start of 2018, after the PHLX Semiconductor Index added nearly 40% last year.
 The makers of computer chips used in everything from smartphones to self-driving cars have gotten a boost recently from a Semiconductor Industry Association report that showed a 21.5% increase in world-wide chip sales in November from the same month a year earlier, according to analysts.

-Despite concerns among some analysts that technology stocks have gotten pricey relative to earnings, some investors think continued strength in profits and sales could justify further share-price gains.
+Despite concerns that technology stocks have gotten pricey relative to earnings, some investors think continued strength in profits and sales could justify further share-price gains.

 "As long as you've got the growth, I think you can make the case that your trajectory is going to continue to go up without too much of a bubble fear," said Katrina Lamb, head of investment strategy and research at MV Financial.

-Nvidia climbed 6.6%, while Advanced Micro Devices added 5.2%, extending gains from Tuesday.
-Meanwhile, Intel shares fell 3.4% after British publication The Register reported that some Intel processors have a fundamental design flaw that would require a significant security update of Linux and Windows operating systems.
+Nvidia climbed $13.12, or 6.6%, to $212.47, while Advanced Micro Devices was also among the S&P 500's best performers, extending gains from Tuesday.
+Meanwhile, Intel shares fell 1.59, or 3.4%, to 45.26 after British publication The Register reported that some Intel processors have a fundamental design flaw that would require a significant security update of Linux and Windows operating systems.
 The S&P 500 information technology sector rose 1.1%.

 Continue Reading Below